buddyboss/buddyboss-platform/src/readme.txt

 * Compatibility - Fixed group roles label not working with 'Instructor Role for LearnDash' plugin
 * Compatibility - Fixed issue registration issue with 'Google Captcha Pro' plugin
 * Compatibility - Fixes for WordPress 5.6 and PHP 8.0
-* REST API - Provided support and new endpoints added for 'Access Control' feature
+* REST API - Provided support and new endpoints added for the 'Access Control' feature
 * REST API - Added caching support for all REST APIs

 = 1.5.6 =